Vanuatu travel guide

 There have been several serious attacks on foreigners, including lone women, in isolated locations.
 Avoid visiting remote tourist sites or beaches alone.
 Where possible, travel as part of a larger group.

 You can drive in Vanuatu on your UK driving licence.
 General driving standards are below those of the UK.
 Many vehicles, including public transport, are in a poor state of repair and may not be insured.
 Numerous roads are not properly surfaced, and driving can also be dangerous due to a lack of street lighting, and the presence of pedestrians.
 Extra care should be taken when driving, particularly at night, in heavy rain or after a prolonged dry period.

-Inter-island travel by the domestic airline (Air Vanuatu) is very expensive and subject to delays.
+Inter-island travel by the domestic airline (Air Vanuatu) is expensive and often subject to delays.
 Vanuatu’s outer island routes are serviced by small aircrafts, and airports and airstrips have quite basic facilities.

 Boat services between the islands are infrequent and can be unreliable.
 Inter-island boats should have a current sea-worthiness certificate, but many do not.

 Many visitors to Vanuatu take part in water sports, including scuba diving and snorkelling without incident.
 However, deaths and serious accidents have occurred because of the lack of basic safety measures.
 Safety precautions and emergency responses may be less than those expected in the UK.

 Vanuatu has two hyperbaric recompression chambers to provide medical assistance for dive-related injuries, both located in Port Vila.

 Make sure your travel and medical insurance policy covers you for the activities you take part in.